larisahax/AWC_application/README.md

 Top Right window
 (True / wanted weights) - true (for ready data) and the right (for normal cluster) weight matrix

-Launch AWC
+**Launch AWC**

-1)The (Lambda) parameter is set as recommended for given data sample, but it can be changed as desire
+1) The (Lambda) parameter is set as recommended for given data sample, but it can be changed as desire

-2)(Show) shows the final result after the last step.
+2) (Show) shows the final result after the last step.

-3)If (clustering) is selected then the clustering based on the weights matrix will be shown in the window (AWC clustering)
+3) If (clustering) is selected then the clustering based on the weights matrix will be shown in the window (AWC clustering)

-4)If you are interested in specific step, it’s possible to select step k.
+4) If you are interested in specific step, it’s possible to select step k.
 Also one can select a point and see it’s weights in the window (AWC weights for one point)

 5) By selecting (movie) and pressing (Show) the changes in all windows will be shown non-stop started from the selected step (1 sec per step).
 So it is possible to observe how connections of a point spread gradually.

-6)If choose (step-by-step) without (movie), then after pressing (Show) the results of the step k+1 will be shown.
+6) If choose (step-by-step) without (movie), then after pressing (Show) the results of the step k+1 will be shown.

-7)Also errors (error union) and (error propagation) are shown (error union) - counts all connections (positive weights) between points from different clusters (error propagation) -  indicates the number of disconnecting points in the same cluster
+7) Also errors (error union) and (error propagation) are shown (error union) - counts all connections (positive weights) between points from different clusters (error propagation) -  indicates the number of disconnecting points in the same cluster